GeoscienceAustralia/PyRate/README.rst

 - Identification of a suitable reference pixel
 - Removal of reference phase from interferograms
 - Calculation of interferogram covariance
-- Assembly of the varianec-covariance matrix
+- Assembly of the variance-covariance matrix

 ***********************************************
 3. postprocess: Putting the tiles back together